Tuesday, September 23, 2025

 Although they represented a landmark in the discourse of the then new field of microbiology, over the course of the last 135 years his postulates have been shown to be incomplete time and time again.
 Only a charlatan would present them as absolutes.

 The first exception to Koch's postulates presented itself less than 20 years later in a very famous case.
-Intrepid public health researchers discovered the common link between cases of typhoid: a woman who infected several households without she, herself, presenting dramatic signs of illness.
+Intrepid public health researchers discovered the common link between cases of typhoid: a woman who infected several households in spite of the fact that she, herself, did not present dramatic signs of illness.
 She became known as Typhoid Mary and her existence violated Koch's hypothesis that "the microorganism . . . should not be found in healthy organisms."
 The belief that Koch's postulates were absolute slowed down the recognition of Typhoid Mary's role in the outbreaks.
 Nowadays, the concept of asymptomatic carriers and carriers with modest, overlooked symptoms is well understood in many diseases.
 A relevant example: "CMV [cytomegalovirus] is a common virus that infects 50 to 80 percent of people at some time during their lives but rarely causes obvious illness." [source] "People with a compromised immune system (such as people with HIV/AIDS or those receiving chemotherapy) may experience more serious illness involving fever, pneumonia and other symptoms."
 In AIDS patients, CMV can cause blindness.

 "Furthermore," Kennedy says, "every one of the thirty discrete illnesses we call AIDS occurs in persons uninfected by HIV."
 A poorly written sentence.
 There are not thirty discrete illnesses called AIDS.
 As for whether the opportunistic infections that often characterize AIDS can be found in people without HIV infection, of course, they can.
-These are infections that have always been around and they are called opportunistic infections because they are infections.
+These are infections that have always been around and they are called opportunistic infections because they are infections and they take the opportunity of a lowered immune system to appear.
 This was put forward on day one from the first reports (which Kennedy goes on to cite).
 Why they were appearing with alarming frequency in a particular cohort was the problem, that was the point of the paper.
 To cite the first report of what would become known as AIDS: "The occurrence of pneumocystosis in these 5 previously healthy individuals without a clinically apparent underlying immunodeficiency is unusual."
 Unusual, not exclusive.
 Pneumocystis pneumonia and other "AIDS-defining" infections were never considered exclusive to AIDS patients.

 Furthermore, Kennedy can't seem to figure it out, even as a possibility, how people can have HIV and not AIDS.

 AIDS is the end-stage illness that comes years after being infected with HIV.
 HIV destroys the immune system so a variety of common and uncommon infections appear.
 Why is that hard to understand?
 Diseases that take years to appear after infections are a very common thing.
 (I'll talk more about that below and in my next post.)
-People with HIV and not AIDS is a simple straightforward thing.
+People with HIV and not AIDS is simple and straightforward.
 Koch, 130 years ago, did not foresee this.

 Kennedy claims that the HIV antibody test proves that the person who tests positive could not have HIV.
 Page 191, "Finally, and most importantly, critics point out that Gallo's HIV antibody tests flipped traditional immunology on its head.
 Throughout all of medical history, a high antibody level indicated that a person had already successfully battled against diseases, the presence of antibodies signals a welcomed immunity from the disease" and "Dr. Fauci never explained this inexplicable paradox."